 7. Physical Security

 CockroachDB Cloud clusters are hosted within the infrastructure provided by Cloud Providers AWS and GCP today.
 All physical security controls are managed by the Cloud Provider.
 Cockroach Labs corporate offices do not house any servers that host customer clusters.

 8. Risk Management

-Cockroach Labs has a corporate Risk Management Policy which applies to all Cockroach Labs employees, contractors, vendors and agents as well as all Cockroach Labs business processes, procedures and activities.
+Cockroach Labs has a corporate Risk Management Processes, which applies to all Cockroach Labs employees, contractors, vendors and agents as well as all Cockroach Labs business processes, procedures and activities.
 While the focus is primarily Information Technology and Security and Availability, threats or vulnerabilities outside these areas identified by this process will be escalated to executive management for action and timely resolution.

 9. Customer Responsibilities